-Two VOCs were detected in samples from WCK 1.0 during 2023: methylene chloride was detected in the sample collected in May, and acetone was detected in the samples collected in all four quarters.
+No PCBs were detected at WCK 1.0 in 2024.
+Two VOCs were detected in samples from WCK 1.0 during 2024: chloroform was detected in the sample collected in February, and acetone was detected in the samples collected in February and May.
 All VOC detections were at low estimated values.
-Methylene chloride was detected at a low estimated value in the associated May trip blank.
-Acetone was detected in the associated trip blanks at levels similar to those in
+Acetone was also detected at a low estimated value in the associated trip blank in